 Foundation / Corporation

-Pacific Gas and Electric Company (PG&E) and American Institute of Architects, California Council (AIACC)
+Pacific Gas and Electric Company (PG&E) and California State University, Monterey Bay (CSUMB)

-Prizes to USA, Canada, and International architects, urban planners, engineers, landscape architects, designers, and students for successfully designing an energy efficient educational and visitor center located in Tiburon, California.
+Prizes of up to $25,000 to USA, Canada, and International architects, urban planners, engineers, landscape architects, designers, and students for designing an energy efficient recreation center on a California university campus.
+All applicants must first register before the final deadline.
 The purpose of this competition is to demonstrate and promote net-zero energy building projects.

 The competition has two components.
 First, entrants will create an overall site plan to accommodate the program.
 Entrants are encouraged to highlight any energy efficiency strategies or systems shown.
 Second, entrants will design two buildings in detail, to indicate zero net energy (ZNE) performance.
 In order to demonstrate the building design and its performance, entrants will provide required documentation and may also include supplementary documentation.